1. Preparing to do your own taxes

 Head of household - If you are unmarried with dependents living with you, filing as head of household will give you more tax advantages than filing as Single.

 Widow or widower with dependents - If you have dependent children or other family members and your spouse has died.

-Form 1040-SR - New simplified tax form for seniors with uncomplicated financial situations
+Form 1040-SR - New simplified tax form for taxpayers age 65 or older who have uncomplicated financial situations

 Form 1040-ES - Used to calculate and pay estimated tax on income for the current year that is not subject to withholding.
 This includes self-employment income, rental property income, interests, dividends, etc.